-Here is a link to some info to some info from UofI including lists of what trees, grapes, blackberries, etc. grow well in high country desserts.
+Here is a link to some info to some info from UofI including lists of what trees, grapes, blackberries, etc. grow well in high country deserts.

 Here is some info I got from a friend on some perhaps less traditional options: